MihailoGrbic/Traveling-Salesman-Problem-Visualization/README.md

 # Traveling Salesman Problem Visualization

-An interactive learning tool for the Traveling Salesman Problem and various exact and approximative alorithms used to solve it, including ant colony optimization.
+An interactive learning tool for the Traveling Salesman Problem and various exact and approximative algorithms used to solve it, including ant colony optimization.